clipperhouse/uax29/words/README.md

 [![Documentation](https://pkg.go.dev/badge/github.com/clipperhouse/uax29/words.svg)](https://pkg.go.dev/github.com/clipperhouse/uax29/words)

 _Note: this package will return all tokens, including whitespace and punctuation — it's not strictly “words” in the common sense.
-If you wish to omit things like whitespace and punctuation, you'll have to add logic in the above `for` loop.
+If you wish to omit things like whitespace and punctuation, you can use a filter (see below).
 For our purposes, “segment”, “word”, and “token” are used synonymously._

 ## Conformance